How banks assess a business loan application

 This covers your integrity, reputation and overall willingness to make good on your debts.
 Lenders examine your character by:

-- Checking your relations with other lenders, banks and credit agencies and seeing whether you pay off loans on time
+- Checking your relations with other lenders, banks and credit agencies and seeing whether you pay off business loans on time.

 Your character should demonstrate stability, consistency and reliability in financial matters.
 Providing bank statements, a credit report and copies of compliance-related payments such as GST and taxes can help.